ngehlert/developapa/content/blog/confin/index.md

 ## FAQ

-### Why do I have to create an user account
+### Why do I have to create an user account?
 I get this question pretty often.
 Two reasons
 * I wanted to have a shared account with my wife and storing everything online seemed like the easiest solution
 * Initially I planned on also having an online version for more and even deeper statistics.
 However I just didn't have the time so far to build it

-### Why did you publish Confin
+### Why did you publish Confin?
 For a long time Confin was just a private project and only used by myself and my wife.
 However couple of other people asked me I they can use it as well.
 At first I distributed Confin by sending the packaged app via E-Mail.
-But as the audience grows this approach was to obnoxious… And at that point I decided to publish it in the app store
+But as the audience grows this approach was too obnoxious… And at that point I decided to publish it in the app store

 ## GDPR
 Confin stores following user specific data: